Dr. Jeffrey Mirus, President

 Pursuing his special interest in Catholic publishing, Dr. Mirus left Christendom College in 1985 to found Trinity Communications, a non-profit corporation with the purpose of advancing and defending the Catholic Faith.
 In 1993, the company shifted its focus to online publication, and in 1996 founded PetersNet.net, which became CatholicCulture.org in 2003.
 Read the full history of Trinity Communications.

 Jeff and his wife Barbara married in 1972.
-They live in Manassas, Virginia, where Barbara serves as Chair of the English Department at the nationally-acclaimed independent Catholic senior and junior high school, Seton School.
-Jeff and Barbara have six grown children and twelve grandchildren.
+They live in Manassas, Virginia, where Barbara retired in 2021 as Chair of the English Department and Director of Academic Affairs at the nationally-acclaimed independent Catholic senior and junior high school, Seton School.
+Jeff and Barbara have six grown children and sixteen grandchildren.

 Jeff Mirus and Phil Lawler serve as the leading writers for CatholicCulture.org.
 Their purpose is to enrich faith, strengthen the Church and form Catholic culture through the web site’s millions of readers around the world.
 In his own blog and other articles, Mirus leans toward philosophical and theological analysis, apologetics and Catholic social teaching.